Form 15G/H to Save TDS on Interest Income: Who Should Submit and Why?

 Applicable Situations

-• EPF Withdrawals: In case of EPF withdrawals made before a continuous service period of 5 years, TDS applies in case the withdrawable amount is above INR 50,000.
-Also, if the total income does not exceed the taxable limit after the inclusion of the withdrawal, one can avoid TDS by submitting Form 15G, or Form 15H in the case of senior citizens.
+EPF Withdrawals: In case of EPF withdrawals made before a continuous service period of 5 years, TDS applies in case the withdrawable amount is above INR 50,000.
+TDS will be applicable.
+If you are eligible, you can use Form 15G/H to avoid TDS.

 How to Fill Form 15G/H?
 Step-by-Step Process